Friday, 3 April 2026

 • Blood: Seeing blood in your urine or semen.

-• Sexual Function: New onset of erectile dysfunction (ED).
+• Sexual Function: New onset of erectile dysfunction (ED) or painful ejaculation.

-• Pain: Discomfort or pain when sitting, caused by an enlarged prostate.
+• Physical Discomfort: Persistent discomfort or pain when sitting, caused by an enlarged prostate pressing on surrounding tissues.

 ⚠️ RED FLAG: BONE PAIN

 If prostate cancer breaks out of the gland, it most commonly spreads (metastasizes) to the bones.
-Deep, unexplained pain in the back, hips, or pelvis, or unexplained numbness in the legs and feet, requires immediate medical evaluation.
+Deep, unexplained pain in the back, hips, or pelvis, or unexplained numbness in the legs and feet, requires immediate medical evaluation by a urologist or oncologist.

 Causes & Risk Factors

-While the exact cause of the DNA mutations that trigger prostate cancer isn't fully understood, several factors drastically increase a man's risk:
+While the exact cause of the DNA mutations that trigger prostate cancer remains a subject of intense research, several factors are known to increase a man's risk:

-• Age: Your risk increases as you age.
-It is most common in men over 50.
+• Age: Your risk increases significantly after age 50.
+Most diagnoses occur in men over 65.

-• Obesity: Obese individuals diagnosed with prostate cancer may be more likely to have advanced disease that is harder to treat.
+• Obesity: Research suggests that obese individuals diagnosed with prostate cancer may be more likely to have advanced disease that is harder to treat.

 Screening: The "To Test or Not to Test" Debate

-Because many prostate cancers are so slow-growing, screening can sometimes lead to over-treating a cancer that would have never caused harm.
-You should discuss the risks and benefits of screening with your doctor starting at age 50 (or age 45 if you are at high risk).
+Because many prostate cancers are extremely slow-growing, screening can sometimes lead to "over-treating" a cancer that would never have caused harm.
+You should discuss the specific risks and benefits of screening with your doctor starting at age 50 (or age 45 if you are at high risk, such as Black men or those with a family history).

 Test What it Does

-PSA Blood Test Measures Prostate-Specific Antigen in your blood.
-Elevated levels can indicate cancer, but can also be caused by an enlarged or inflamed prostate.
+PSA Blood Test Measures Prostate-Specific Antigen.
+Elevated levels can indicate cancer, but can also be caused by an enlarged (BPH) or inflamed (prostatitis) prostate.

-Digital Rectal Exam (DRE) The doctor inserts a lubricated, gloved finger into the rectum to feel the prostate for hard lumps or abnormal shapes.
+Digital Rectal Exam (DRE) The doctor feels the prostate for hard lumps or abnormal shapes.

 Treatment Options

-• Surgery (Radical Prostatectomy): Removing the entire prostate gland and some surrounding tissue.
+• Surgery (Radical Prostatectomy): Surgical removal of the prostate and some surrounding lymph nodes.

 Treatment Side Effects